nathanhoad/godot_dialogue_manager/docs/Basic_Dialogue.md

 => END
 ```

-Which we can then import into another dialogue file and jump to the `banter` label from the snippets file (note the `=><` syntax which denotes to return to this line after the jumped dialogue finishes):
+Which we can then import into another dialogue file and jump to the `banter` cue from the snippets file (note the `=><` syntax which denotes to return to this line after the jumped dialogue finishes):

 ```
 import "res://snippets.dialogue" as snippets